-The definition stresses on the fact that while other programs make you wait – sometimes for hours – for backing up data or imaging, the VSS takes few seconds (up to 60 seconds) to create an image of the system drive.
+The definition stresses the fact that while other programs make you wait – sometimes for hours – for backing up data or imaging, the VSS takes few seconds (up to 60 seconds) to create an image of the system drive.
 The definition also specifies that you can continue working with other applications while VSS is running.
-In the case of backing up or imaging computer drive using third-party programs, you have to wait until the operation is complete because you would not want to write to the hard disk drive that is being backed up.
+In the case of backing up or imaging a computer drive using third-party programs, you have to wait until the operation is complete because you would not want to write to the hard disk drive that is being backed up.

 Read: Use Vssadmin command-line to manage VSS.

 How does VSS Work